ShivanshBhargava/Placement_Mini-Portal/IDEATION.md

 ---

-##  1. Project Overview
+##  Project Overview
 **Placement_Mini_Portal** is a simplified web application designed to streamline the campus placement process.
 It enables students to register, create profiles, and apply for listed company jobs, while the placement cell (admin) can manage postings and track applications.

-The focus of this project is to build a **functional, easy-to-use, and minimal placement management system** within one month — covering the essential flow of registration, job listings, applications, and tracking.
+The focus of this project is to build a **functional, easy-to-use, and minimal placement management system** - covering the essential flow of registration, job listings, applications, and tracking.

 ---

-##  2. Objectives
+##  1. Objectives
 - Provide students with a central platform to view and apply for placement opportunities.
 - Enable admins to efficiently manage job postings and monitor applications.
 - Maintain a clean UI with reliable data handling and user authentication.

 ---

-##  3. Core Features
+##  2. Core Features

 ###  Student Side
 - **Registration & Login**